Interface IApplicationBehaviourDelegate

 org.eclipse.core.runtime.IStatus check(IApplication application, ApplicationCheckUnknownStateTreatment whenUnknown, ExecutionContext context, org.eclipse.core.runtime.IProgressMonitor monitor) throws ApplicationException Checks whether the application is ready to start.
 Such readiness check might include checking that related infobase configuration has not been changed outside of EDT.
 If application's project has extensions then those extensions are checked as well.- Parameters:

-- Indicates how to treat situation when previous infobase state is not known and so cannot determine if there are changes in infobase.
-Must not benull
+application- the application to check, cannot benullwhenUnknown- Indicates how to treat situation when previous infobase state is not known and so cannot determine if there are changes in infobase.
+Must not benull.context- Context with start parameters.
+It must containExecutionContext.ACTIVE_SHELL_NAMEwith the shell to be used for interaction with a user.
+Must not benull.monitor- the progress monitor to report progress to, cannot benull- Returns:

 -